About Photoshop layers

 A new image has a single layer.
 The number of additional layers, layer effects, and layer sets you can add to an image is limited only by your computer’s memory.

 You work with layers in the Layers panel.
 Layer groups help you organize and manage layers.
 You can use groups to arrange your layers in a logical order and to reduce clutter in the Layers panel.
 You can nest groups within other groups.
 You can also use groups to apply attributes and masks to multiple layers simultaneously.

-Learn some great tips for working with layers, see Organize with layers and layer groups.
+For some great tips for working with layers, see the tutorial video Organize with layers and layer groups.

 Sometimes layers don’t contain any apparent content.
 For example, an adjustment layer holds color or tonal adjustments that affect the layers below it.
 Rather than edit image pixels directly, you can edit an adjustment layer and leave the underlying pixels unchanged.